fako/writing/main/characters/sinia.md

 =================

 Evil queen of The Valley.
-She rules by lying to her people, acting as if her policies benefit all, while in fact it mostly benefits her and her family.
+She rules by lying to her people, acting as if her policies benefit all, while in fact it mostly benefits her, her family and the rich.
-The barbarians are often drawing the short end and suffer under Sinia's rule, without them realising she is causing their suffering.
+The poor are often drawing the short end and suffer under Sinia's rule, without them realising she is causing their suffering.

 Power